ajaykumarkannan/openai-bot/README.md

 Use [BotFather](https://t.me/BotFather) to setup your telegram bot.
 You will get an authorzation token from it that you can add to your keys.py file.

+Once you add the bot to your chat server, you can use the `/p` or `/prompt` command followed by your input to get a response.

 ## Discord

 Discord was slightly more involved to setup and add to your channels.
 You can set up an app and a bot [here](https://discord.com/developers/applications) but look up any tutorials to create one.

+Add the bot to a specfic channel and give message permisisons.
+Use `/p` at the start of your message to get the bot to respond.